Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * Outer diameter.
 * Length.

 The ring creation as a cylinder should be smooth enough to be worn by human finger.
+Ring cylinder should have at least 256 radial segments

 # Configuration JSON